katshaze/project1/README.md

 ## Thanks to
 * Joel Turnbull for helping me wrap my head around the schema and model for 'readings'
-* Joel, John and Theo & my classmates at GA for support and bug fixing.
+* Joel, John and Theo & my classmates at GA for support and bug fixing
+* The Goodreads API